 Evaluate (is their measurable progress?)

-The process above can be implemented with the many cautions offered by Alasdair MacIntyre, a Scottish philosopher whose book After Virtue (1981) brings insight to our modern problems.
+A “never doubt” group can process and implement these steps with the cautions offered by Alasdair MacIntyre, a Scottish philosopher whose book After Virtue (1981) brings insight to our modern problems.
 One observation remains especially useful now, “Questions of ends are questions of values, and when it comes to values, reason is silent; conflict between rival values cannot be settled.“

 Communication action is occurring now, every minute and hour of the day.
-Will these face to face experiences spin our lives into the shadows of our home-based comforts?
+But, will these face-to-face experiences spin our lives into the shadows of our home-based comforts?
 Will they be used to share stories of survival more aggressively?
 Will they help build the knowledge with the action needed to define and solve common problems?

 From the mathematical genius of interpreting regression to the mean data to the inspirational voices of political activists, we can likewise fall to the floor in laughter at our ridiculous selves in a barrage of satirical media presentations that seem (and often are) far more accurate than a news broadcast.
 We are awash with the language for change, but finding a pathway to a real change, please think about the Montgomery Bus Boycott or the sit-in at Woolworths in Greensboro and don’t look back.